yoshakami/MSM-Deluxe-Tools/README.md

 I wrote these scripts alone and keep maintaining them up to date by adding new scripts/fixing bugs/adding features/cleaning code

-You will need Wiimms SZS Tools, Wiimms ISO Tools, python 3, the module pyperclip and Pillow. the installer should install them automatically.
+You will need Wiimms SZS Tools, Wiimms ISO Tools, and python 3. for the modules pyperclip and Pillow, the installer should install them automatically.
 If not, in cmd or your terminal type ```pip install pyperclip``` and ```pip install Pillow```

 They all have a special utility, sometimes it's just for fun, or very useful